Cheyenne Frontier Days: PRCA ProRodeo

 There are also a few other select events which include saddle bronc futurity, trick riding, the wild horse race, and the dinner bell derby.

-Timed-event slack

-Slack events are events that do not fit into the normal rodeo hours in the afternoon.
-Slack rodeo events are open to the public at no charge and usually take place in the early to mid-morning hours.
-Slack events include tie-down roping, team roping, steer roping, barrel racing, breakaway roping and steer wrestling.
+In 2014, Cheyenne Frontier Days received the Professional Rodeo Cowboys Association (PRCA) Large Outdoor Rodeo of the Year award for the 16th total and 11th consecutive time.

 PRCA Xtreme Bulls

 Since 2001, Cheyenne Frontier Days has hosted a two-day all-bull riding event as part of its Frontier Nights activities.
 Said event has been sanctioned by different organizations throughout the years.

 Since 2025, the event has been sanctioned by the PRCA as part of its Xtreme Bulls tour.
 It is a Division I event; the top level that the Xtreme Bulls tour has to offer.

 Previous tours

 Cinch Rodeo Shootout

 From 2014 through 2017, the opening rodeo performance at Cheyenne Frontier Days was the Cinch Rodeo Shootout.
 The Cinch Jeans company was the event's title sponsor.
 It featured 40 contestants competing in five different rodeo events for one afternoon.
 The five events were bareback bronc riding, steer wrestling, saddle bronc riding, barrel racing, and bull riding.
 Participation by the contestants was by invitation.
 At the end, there was one winner for each event.
 There was also a team format.
 In 2014 and 2015, teams were composed of the previous year's champions of the eight largest regular-season rodeos in North America, including Cheyenne Frontier Days.
 In 2016 and 2017, teams represented a local business and winnings were donated to charity.
 Both the individual and team format was an elimination style contest.